AndreasAanestad/websync-station/README.md

 ## 📖 Usage

+*tl:dr*: Start the app, which makes the config file.
+Close the app and edit the config file.
+Restart the app and you are all set up.

 1. Ensure you have a `config.toml` file in the same directory as the `websync-station` executable.
 If not, run the application once to generate a default `config.toml`, then edit it to your needs and restart the app.
-2. Run the executable:
+3. Run the executable:
     *   On Windows: Double-click `websync-station.exe`.
 The console window will be hidden.
-3. The main window will appear, showing:
+4. The main window will appear, showing:
     *   **Uptime Status:** A list of your configured URLs with a green check (✅) for OK or a red cross (❌) for down.
     *   **Internal Log:** A scrolling view of recent application events, errors, and backup attempts.
     *   **"Manually check all urls" button:** Triggers an immediate uptime check for all configured URLs.